 Prepping and cooking the squash is a little time consuming, so I wanted the rest of the recipe to be quick and easy.
 I used dried herbs and spices to speed up the process.
 If you would like to use fresh ingredients, saute 1/4 c chopped onion, 2 garlic cloves and add to the blender along with a handful of basil leaves, 1 Tbsp oregano leaves and leaves from 2 sprigs of thyme.
 Either way this low acid pasta sauce will give you that pasta sauce aroma and flavor you’ve been craving.

-In order to get a little tang, I include 2 tsps of lemon juice.
+In order to get a little tang like you would have with tomatoes, I include 2 tsps of lemon juice.
 I know that some low acid diets include lemons.
-Leave them out if you do not tolerate them.
+You can also use lemon zest.
+This is the yellow outer layer of the skin and it has all the bright lemony flavor.
+If you need a quick tutorial on how to zest a lemon, check out this post.
+Leave the lemon out if you do not tolerate them.

 Some markets carry peeled and cut butternut squash.
 This is a great time-saver but I find that it can be pretty expensive.
 It takes a couple of minutes but this is the most efficient way I’ve found to do it yourself: